Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preprocessing for max queries

 {\bf Query.} For the query, we are given the representation of $C^*_0$ as a sequence of segments of bisectors $\beta^*(v,\cdot)$, and we need to report the maximum label of a vertex in $\Vor(v)$.
-We query each segment $\gamma^*$ of a bisector on $C^*_0$ for the maximum value of $\ell(f^*)$ and $\ell(e^*)$ among the interior vertices $f^*$ and the edges of $\gamma^*$, respectively.
+We query each segment $\gamma^*$ of a bisector on $C^*_0$ for the maximum value of $\ell(f^*)$ and $\ell(e^*)$ among the interior vertices $f^*$ and the arcs of $\gamma^*$, respectively.
 This takes $O(\log r)$ time per segment.
-In addition, for each two consecutive segments with a shared dual vertex $f^*$, we check whether the edge $f^*g^*$ incident to $f^*$ but not on $C^*_0$ belongs to $T^*$ and penetrates at $C^*_0$.
+In addition, for each two consecutive segments with a shared dual vertex $f^*$, we check whether the arc $f^*g^*$ incident to $f^*$ but not on $C^*_0$ belongs to $T^*$ and penetrates at $C^*_0$.
 If so, we take the maximum label of a node in $T^*_{g^*}$ as a candidate value for the maximum distance as well.
-Finally, if $g^*h^*_\infty$ and $h^*_\infty g^{\prime *}$ are two consecutive edges of $C^*_0$ incident to $h^*_\infty$, we query the RMQ data structure of $h^*_\infty$ for the maximum value associated with the edges (strictly) between $h^*_\infty g^*$ and $h^*_\infty g^{\prime *}$ in the cyclic order around $h^*_\infty$ that are enclosed by $C^*_0$.
+The reason endpoints of segments are treated differently than interior vertices of a segment is that at an interior vertex $f^*$, the two arcs of the bisector incident to $f^*$ are also arcs of $C_0^*$, whereas when $f^*$ is the meeting point of two segments of two distinct bisectors this is not the case.
+Finally, if $g^*h^*_\infty$ and $h^*_\infty g^{\prime *}$ are two consecutive arcs of $C^*_0$ incident to $h^*_\infty$, we query the RMQ data structure of $h^*_\infty$ for the maximum value associated with the arcs (strictly) between $h^*_\infty g^*$ and $h^*_\infty g^{\prime *}$ in the cyclic order around $h^*_\infty$ that are enclosed by $C^*_0$.
 The desired maximum value is the largest among all these candidate values.